Yurihaia/mc-nbtdoc/CONTRIBUTING.md

   and must start with an *uppercase* letter (where applicable obviously)
-* `descibes` definitions have to have their targets on multiple lines, unless they only have a single target in which case they should be on a single line with the brackets having *one* space between them and the minecraft id
+* `descibes` definitions have to have their targets on multiple lines, unless they only have a single target in which case they should be on a single line with the brackets having *no* spaces between them and the minecraft id
 * **Judgement**: If a repo owner says to fix the styling of some element, *please do*

 Examples